-Donald Tusk set to become Poland’s prime minister

-Pro-EU Donald Tusk set to become prime minister of Poland
+Poland’s parliament elects Donald Tusk as prime minister

-Prime Minister Mateusz Morawiecki loses key vote in parliament, clearing the way for Donald Tusk to become new PM.

-Donald Tusk is expected to become Poland’s next prime minister after the incumbent Prime Minister Mateusz Morawiecki lost a confidence vote in the Polish parliament.
+Tusk elected prime minister nearly two months after a national election was won by a coalition of pro-EU parties.

+Poland’s parliament has elected centrist party leader Donald Tusk as prime minister, paving the way for a new pro-EU government after eight years of national conservative rule.

 Keep readinglist of 4 items